- Food allergy is a public health issue in Canada.

 Health Canada defines the priority food allergens as: peanut, tree nuts, sesame, milk, egg, fish, crustaceans (e.g., lobster, shrimp) and molluscs (e.g., scallops, clams), soy, wheat and triticale, and mustard.
 A person can be allergic to any food, but these are the most common.
 Health Canada’s food labelling regulations require the inclusion of the common name of these priority allergens as well as gluten sources and added sulphites on a food label.
 Read more about the priority food allergens.

 Anaphylaxis (pronounced anna-fill-axis) is a serious allergic reaction that is rapid in onset and may cause death.
-Individuals who have IgE mediated food allergy and are at risk of anaphylaxis should carry an epinephrine auto-injector (such as EpiPen®) which contains life-saving medication to treat an allergic reaction.
+Individuals who have IgE mediated food allergy and are at risk of anaphylaxis should carry an epinephrine auto-injector (e.g. EpiPen®, ALLERJECT®) which contains life-saving medication to treat an allergic reaction.
+At present, tests cannot tell us how severe a person’s reaction will be.

 Symptoms of anaphylaxis generally include two or more of these body systems.